 This makes it suitable for a range of industry sectors and applications such as deburring, polishing, forming, and other kinds of surface preparation that would be difficult to achieve using traditional technology.

 The Sponge Blast Process

-The abrasive particles remove the paint coating or corrosion products and the media rebounds at quite low velocity as it converts the majority of its energy into work at the surface.
-For most projects a tarpaulin or light plastic sheeting around the work area will contain media for pick-up and recycling.
-The Sponge Blast media will generate less than 10% of the airborne dust levels normally experienced with conventional grit blasting media.
+Sponge blast media generates less than 10% of the airborne dust levels normally associated with conventional grit blasting media.
 This is a key health and safety benefit when removing lead and chromate paints.
-The Media Feed Unit requires a 7 bar (100 psi) air supply – capable of supplying clean dry air at 6 to 10m3/min (210 to 353 cfm).
+The Media Feed Unit requires a 7 bar (100 psi) air supply that is capable of providing clean, dry air at 6-10 m3/min (210-353 cfm).

 Media for other industries